genilab/genilab.github.io/index.md

 We champion **open science and knowledge transfer**.
 We frequently promote [Tutorials, Workshops, and Publications](./knowledge.md) to educate our research community and inspire new projects.
 We develop open projects [projects](./projects.md) and [practical exercises](./exercises.md) tied to real-world challenges.
 We are driven by **technology transfer, ecosystem development, and launching the next generation of startups**.

 Our lab provides [Research Resources](./projects.md#resources) tailored to emerging use cases in multidisciplinary research.
 We pride ourselves on being able to develop GenAI-powered systems fast and robustly.
-Our frameworks allow us to fast prototype solutions as:
+Our frameworks allow us to fast prototype solutions like:

 * **Data analytic workflows** to simplify exploration, understanding, recommendation, and automated model generation for datasets in diverse fields of research.
 * **Chatbots** for personal assistants in diverse fields.